 Massachusetts is susceptible to many flooding events including coastal flooding from "Nor'easters" and hurricanes, riverine flooding from heavy precipitation, ice jams, and snow melt, and urban flooding from poor or insufficient stormwater drainage.
 For a detailed summary of historical flooding events and general flood risk in Massachusetts, please see the State Hazard Mitigation Plan located at the planning section of the Hazard Mitigation website.

 Although the ability to forecast the conditions that lead to flooding has improved, homeowners are frequently caught off guard and unprepared for the often devastating effects of a flood.
 It is important to know what your flood risk is and to have an appropriate plan in place for your family, home or business.
-To find out more about what you can do to prepare for a flood (and other hazards) visit MEMA Floods webpage or FEMA's "Are You Ready?" website.
-If you live in a coastal community, the MA Homeowner's Handbook to Prepare for Coastal Hazards has tips for flooding and other coastal hazards.
+To find out more about what you can do to prepare for a flood (and other hazards) visit MEMA's Floods webpage.
+If you live in a coastal community, the MA Homeowner's Handbook to Prepare for Coastal Hazards file size 13MB has tips for flooding and other coastal hazards.

 Recovering from a flood is very often a stressful, difficult and confusing process.

 Valuables and keepsakes are lost, homes are damaged or destroyed, businesses are interrupted and families are displaced.
 During this difficult time you may have to file a flood insurance claim or apply for federal disaster assistance.
-For more information on recovering from a flood, including tips on mold removal and restoration of flood damaged items, FEMA provides information on their website about flooding: http://www.ready.gov/floods
+For more information on recovering from a flood, including tips on mold removal and restoration of flood damaged items, see the "After a Flood" section of MEMA's Floods webpage.

 REPAIRING YOUR HOME